kslg/elite-rides/README.md

 ## Sort By Filter
 I added a sort by product filter on the product listing page.
-This helps the customer order the product by name, price, make, model and cateogry.
+This helps the Customer order the product by name, price, make, model and cateogry.
-This is another way to help boost conversion so the customers can see what they want more quickly, and increase the chances of a purchase being made.
+This is another way to help boost conversion so the Customers can see what they want more quickly, and increase the chances of a purchase being made.

 ![image](/documentation/sort_by/sort_by_product_filter.png)